esnet/EScp/README.md

    */
 ```

-For implementation see network_ family of functions in dtn.c.
+For implementation see network_ family of functions in src/dtn.c.

 AUTHOR
 ======

 EScp is written by Charles Shiflett with the support of [ESnet](es.net).
 EScp
 is a side project and is not in any way an official or supported project of
 ESnet.

-I'd like to thank my team at ESnet, Anne White, Goran Pejović, Dhivakaran
+I'd like to thank my team at ESnet; Anne White, Goran Pejović, Dhivakaran
 Muruganantham, George Robb, Shawn Kwang, and Deb Heller, as well as Brian
-Tierney, Eli Dart, Ezra Kissel, Eric Pouyoul, Jason Zurawski, and Andrew
+Tierney, Eli Dart, Ezra Kissel, Ken Miller, Eric Pouyoul, Jason Zurawski,
-Wiedlea, (also at ESnet) for their support, encouragement, and assistance
+and Andrew Wiedlea, (also at ESnet) for their support, encouragement, and
-in developing EScp.
+assistance in developing EScp.

 Lastly, thanks to you, for using this application.
 EScp was written for you!
 If you are interested in contributing, you are in the unique position of